fdnd-agency/adconnect/CONTRIBUTING.md

 - Make user-friendly and accessible designs.
 - Work together in design systems and validate designs in both Figma and the browser.
 - Use variables, styles en organize your Figma-files effectively.

+## Rules implementing container queries
+- Use container queries only when component resizing is needed.
+- Add an extra (div) wrapper only if it has a clear structural purpose (for example grouping/separating elements).
+- Give containers clear and consistent names.
+- Apply `@container` to the nearest logical parent of the component.
+- Mention new or changed container query usage in your pull request.

+## Rules implementing media query user preferences
+- Always start with default CSS and add media queries as overrides.
+- Keep it simple and semantic with clear names like `@media (prefers-color-scheme: dark)`.
+- Use only what is relevant for UX.
+- Group related rules together such as all `prefers-reduced-motion` styles.

 ## DoR: